 Goal 1.3 Community Education - Provide education for individuals, groups, and communities to ensure effective participation in decision-making processes that affect the livability of neighborhoods.

 Goal 1.4 Community Involvement - Provide complete information for individuals, groups, and communities to participate in public policy planning and implementation of policies.

 Policy 1.4.1 - Notify citizens about community involvement opportunities when they occur.

 Goal 1.5 Government/Community Relations -Provide a framework for facilitating open, two-way communication between City representatives and individuals, groups, and communities.

-Finding: Development of the plan included an extensive public involvement effort.
-Oregon City Public Works Department has presented the project to the public at a series of meetings including the Traffic Advisory Committee, Neighborhood Associations, Planning Commission and City Commission.
-Documentation produced with the corridor plan has been posted on the project website throughout the duration of the project and comments have been integrated into the final product.
-The product will be reviewed through the Legislative approval process.
+Finding: Complies as Proposed.
+Development of the plan included an extensive public involvement effort.
+The Oregon City Public Works Department presented the project to the public at a series of meetings including the Traffic Advisory Committee, Neighborhood Associations, Planning Commission and City Commission.
+Documentation produced during development of the corridor plan has been posted on the project website throughout the duration of the project and comments have been integrated into the final product.
+The Legislative review process includes an additional opportunity for public review and comment.